RicherMans/PLDA/README.md

 cd PLDA
 mkdir build && cd build && cmake ../ && make
 ```

+Per default cmake is installing the python package into your /usr/lib directory.
+If this is not wised, pass the option -DUSER=ON to cmake to install the packages only for the current user

 Voila, the python library is copied to your local users installation path.